 Now that we have talked about the upfront costs, let’s look at some of the common monthly expenditures:

 |Total Monthly Costs||$6,785||$2,085||$840|

 The first line item is your server maintenance.
 If you have a server, you will want to make sure that it is properly maintained, monitored, secured, and audited on a routine basis.
 This is especially critical with the security threats we face today.
 Assuming you’re running 2-3 virtual servers, you’re looking at about $500.

 Next is the offsite backup category, this is native to almost all cloud solutions, whereas on-premise servers need to be backed up nightly.
 Be warned that if you are not backing up your data, you risk losing it in a crash.
-Paying for such solutions varies drastically in price, if you’re looking for a full back-up and disaster recovery solution, you could be looking at thousands per month.
-For the sake of our example, we took the very basic back-up system which typically charges between 25-75 cent/gig.
+Paying for such solutions varies drastically in price, if you’re looking for a full backup and disaster recovery solution, you could be looking at thousands per month.
+For the sake of our example, we took the very basic backup system which typically charges between 25-75 cents/gig.

 Now, looking at remote access, this also runs natively to any cloud-based solution.
 If you have an on-premise option, you can get a dedicated terminal or Citrix server.
-This would add significant spend to the upfront and server maintenance columns.
-Since we’re considering a 15 user law office, chances are, they’re using RDP over VPN directly to their desktop, or more commonly, a GoToMyPC or log me in a type of solution.
+This would add significant spending to the upfront and server maintenance columns.
+Since we’re considering a 15-user law office, chances are, they’re using RDP over VPN directly to their desktop, or more commonly, a GoToMyPC or log me in a type of solution.

 For storage, most firms with on-premise servers are using their file server which could be your S drive or your T drive (for example).
 Additional costs here come from when your file server runs out of space or there’s a server malfunction or breach.

 Everything we just mentioned encompasses the average base cost for each solution.
 Each service provider is different, and fees will vary depending on what your firm chooses to adopt vs. waive.